-Pip gets used to his blacksmith lifestyle, though he is still Eeyore, moping around.
+Pip gets used to his blacksmith lifestyle, even if he's still a little mopey.

 One day, Pip is studying in the kitchen while Biddy sews near him, listening to him read aloud.
 She seems to be sponging up everything that he learns himself, all while taking care of daily domestic tasks, errands, and chores.

 Pip begins to think that Biddy must just be the perfect person to confide in, to express all of his melancholy emotions, as well as his hopes and dreams.
-He asks Biddy to take a long walk with him on Sunday.
+(What, you say Biddy might have had hopes and dreams of her own?)

-Pip tells Biddy that someone once told him that he was common, and that that comment has been haunting him ever since.
+No way.
+Someone once told him that he was common, and that comment has been haunting him ever since.

 Biddy tells him that the comment was neither polite nor true.
-She asks Pip who made the comment, and Pip tells her the most beautiful lady in the whole wide world said so.
-He also tells Biddy that he is head over heels for this lady.
+She asks Pip who made the comment, and Pip tells her the most beautiful lady in the whole wide world said so, and he l-o-v-e-s her.

-Suddenly, Orlick shows up out of the graveyard.
-He tells Pip and Biddy that he wants to escort them home.
-They humbly decline.
+Suddenly, Orlick shows up out of the graveyard and menaces them a little.
 Biddy tells Pip that she doesn't like Orlick.
 She tells him that Orlick likes her and flirts with her mercilessly, against her will.

-Pip realizes that he is starting to get used to the whole blacksmith thing, and with his sister less volatile, life is pretty peaceful at home.
+Pip realizes that he's starting to get used to the whole blacksmith thing, especially now that his sister is incapacitated.
 He begins to imagine himself living with Joe for the rest of his life and eventually marrying Biddy.